Penta-Game/denomination/README.md

 [3, 7, 1, 2, 2] Move by Player 3 with figure 7 to the second stop to junction two counted from corner.

+If you have any ideas or your own concept open an issue and tell us about it.

 ### Math

 By following this concept a few equations are introduced:

 - corner x is at angle (x*\pi/5) and junction (x-5) is at angle (x*\pi/5-\pi/10)
+- More are WIP

 ## Validation